Guide last updated by Katherine Read, January 2025

 Email ials@sas.ac.uk

 This Subject Guide only lists a selection of Library resources on Social Justice and Diversity.
-To find additional resources you will need to search the Library Catalogue, which covers the complete holdings of the Library.
+To find additional resources you will need to search the Library Search, which covers the complete holdings of the Library.
 It is possible to search for books, journals and series of law reports by author, title or keyword.
-Please note it is not possible to search for individual chapters, journal articles or legislation (e.g. individual Acts or SIs).

 IALS Library is mainly open access and readers are able to browse the shelves in the main collection.
 There are two main exceptions to this: